eurekasfray/mono/README.md

 * **Principle 6** - Cohesive.
 This applies to Principle 3.
 The organization of files and folders shall be cohesive; meaning, files are grouped according to their content, usage, and value.
 Files that are closely related to each other in content, usage, and value are grouped together.

+# Breakable rules

+The workflow is made to give a guide on how to get things done, but does not enforce them.
+We are free to break use dfifferent names, as long as we keep the naming schemes.

 # Naming conventions

 All files have the same general naming scheme.
 Each file name stores information.
 File names carry semantic information about a file &mdash; what it is, what it contains, what it is for.
 The goal of the filename is to provide as much information as necessary to to you.